anhntrinh/anonymousSourcing/README.md

 # Anonymous Sourcing App

-A web application to visualize the rate of anonymous sourcing by news media agencies across time.
+A web application to visualize the rate of anonymous sourcing by news media agencies over time.